-Edison Company, and San Diego Gas & Electric Company have satisfied the requirements of Ordering Paragraph 4 of D.21-11-002, and are not required to propose a rate adjustment in a new Rate Design Window application.

-- 2. Within 90 days of issuance of this Resolution, San Diego Gas & Electric Company is required to submit a Tier-1 informational Advice Letter estimating the bill impact for customers switching from gas water heater to electric heat pump water heater using the TOU ELEC rate approved in Decision 22-11-022 with the inputs and assumptions specified in this Resolution. - 3.
+- 1. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company have satisfied the requirements of Ordering Paragraph 4 of D.21-11-002, and are not required to propose a rate adjustment in a new Rate Design Window application. - 2.
+Beginning July 1, 2023, Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall collect information about the rate schedule and the type of water heater in customer households at the time of starting new service or moving existing service.
+To minimize administrative burden, this information may be collected at the same time as data required to be collected by Appendix D Section II.A of D.21-11-002.
+Annually, beginning February 1, 2024, each utility shall report this data to the CPUC along with the data required by Appendix D Section II.B of D.21-11-002.
+The non-confidential portions of the data shall be posted on a publicly accessible website at the same location as data posted to fulfil the requirements of Resolution E-5105. - 3.
+Within 90 days of issuance of the final decision of its TOU E-ELEC Application 21-09-001, San Diego Gas & Electric Company is required to submit a Tier-1 informational Advice Letter estimating the bill impact for customers switching from gas water heater to electric heat pump water heater using the approved TOU E-ELEC rate with the inputs and assumptions specified in this Resolution. - 4.
 Energy Division staff overseeing implementation of current and future heat pump water heater programs, including but not limited to the Technology and Equipment for Clean Heating Initiative and the heat pump water heater incentives under the Self-Generation Incentive Program, shall direct the implementer of these programs to ensure that customers who are switching to electric heat pump water heaters are educated regarding available electric rates that may result in bill savings.